 Meet our vibrant and powerful International Rivers Staff and Board!
-We have staff members across the world from Bangkok and Melbourne to Pretoria and Brasilia.
+We have staff members across the world from Bangkok and New Delhi to Pretoria and Brasilia.
 Each member of our team brings a unique background and skill set to the work of river protection and human rights.

 Maureen works with people’s movements and civil society partners to protect vital transboundary rivers in the region from destructive dams and other developments.
 Prior to joining International Rivers, Maureen worked as Mekong Legal Director for EarthRights International based in Thailand and with the Australian Human Rights Commission on human rights and judicial reform projects in China and Vietnam.
 Maureen holds Bachelors’ degrees in Arts and Law from the University of Sydney and a Master of Laws (Human Rights and Social Justice) from the University of New South Wales.

 Anake Lekkoon is in charge of International Rivers’ accounting and financing throughout South Asia, Southeast Asia, Africa, and Latin America in addition to overseeing finances affecting the entire organization.

 Over the course of the last 19 years, he has worked for a wide range of businesses and INGOs.
 Because of his extensive experience working with INGOs.
 Anake brings special skills to the table when providing financial advice and technical assistance to the co-executive directors, board members, and staff.

 Pianporn (Pai) DeetesRegional Campaigns Director, Southeast Asia Programpai@internationalrivers.org